Rye Brook, New York: Personal income

 The median income for a household in the village was $98,864, and the median income for a family was $111,287.
 Males had a median income of $75,712 versus $45,698 for females.
 The per capita income for the village was $48,617.
 About 1.8% of families and 2.9% of the population were below the poverty line, including 1.0% of those under age 18 and 1.4% of those age 65 or over.

 Industry

 Universal American is headquartered in Rye Brook.
-Formerly, Snapple, Kraft Foods and IBM had their headquarters in the village.
+Formerly, Snapple and Kraft Foods had their headquarters in the village.

 WRNN-TV is an independent television station with its headquarters located at 800 Westchester Avenue.

 Government

 The village of Rye Brook is governed by a mayor and a five-member Board of Trustees, all volunteers.
 Jason Klein is the current mayor.
 The board appoints a village administrator who runs day-to-day operations in the city.
 Rye Brook has its own police and fire departments.
 The police department, led by a chief of police, consists of 28 officers and one support staffer.
 The fire department operates one firehouse, and the Port Chester Fire Department has a contract with the village to respond to calls.
 Port Chester's fire chief also oversees the Rye Brook police department.

 On the federal level, Rye Brook is located in the New York's 17th congressional district.
 On the state level, Rye Brook is located in the 36th State Senate district and the 85th State Assembly district.
 On the county level, Rye Brook is located with the 6th Westchester County Board of Legislators district.